Get patients started +

 Not an actual patient.

 References: 1.
 ZUSDURI [package insert].
 Princeton, NJ: UroGen Pharma, Inc.; 2025.
 2. Prasad SM, Shishkov D, Vladimirov Mihaylov N, et al. Primary chemoablation of recurrent low-grade intermediate-risk nonmuscle-invasive bladder cancer with UGN-102: a single-arm, open-label, phase 3 trial (ENVISION).
 J Urol.
 2025;213(2):205-216.
 3. Data on file.
 UroGen Pharma, Inc., Princeton, NJ.
+4. Prasad SM, Shishkov D, Mihaylov NV, et al. UGN-102 for recurrent low-grade intermediate-risk non-muscle invasive bladder cancer: 24-month duration of response results from the phase 3 ENVISION trial.
+J Urol.
+2026;216(2):194-205.

 IMPORTANT SAFETY INFORMATION

-ZUSDURI is indicated for the treatment of adult patients with recurrent low-grade intermediate-risk non-muscle invasive bladder cancer (LG-IR-NMIBC).
+ZUSDURI® is indicated for the treatment of adult patients with recurrent low-grade intermediate-risk non-muscle invasive bladder cancer (LG-IR-NMIBC).

 Indications and Usage

-ZUSDURI is indicated for the treatment of adult patients with recurrent low-grade intermediate-risk non-muscle invasive bladder cancer (LG-IR-NMIBC).
+ZUSDURI® is indicated for the treatment of adult patients with recurrent low-grade intermediate-risk non-muscle invasive bladder cancer (LG-IR-NMIBC).

 IMPORTANT SAFETY INFORMATION